Sarah M. Buel, JD, Director Emerita

 of capacities as a social worker and youth worker.
 Currently,

-he is the Shelter Manager at the Waypoint Domestic Violence Shelter.
+he is Vice-Chair of the Iowa Men's Action Network.
+Previously he was the Shelter Manager at the Waypoint Domestic Violence Shelter in Cedar Rapids, IA.
 Michael is a member of the Board of Directors of the National Center on Domestic and Sexual Violence and the Iowa City Community School District.
 Previously, he was an elementary school Family Resource Center Coordinator, Project Manager for West Wind Education Policy, Inc., and Safety and Accountability Audit Director for the Iowa Coalition Against Domestic Violence.

 He is a certified sexual assault and domestic violence advocate and an experienced trainer on a variety of sexual assault and domestic violence issues.

 Michael received his Bachelor and Master degrees in social work from the University of Iowa and lives in Iowa City with his partner Alison and his three children.